 The first, Protecting Americans from Tax Hikes (PATH) Act of 2015, added computers, internet access, and related software to the list of qualified expenses.
-The second, the Tax Cuts and Jobs Act (TCJA) of 2017 allowed account holders to use up to $10,000 per year per student to pay for tuition at public, private or religious elementary and secondary schools.
+The second, the Tax Cuts and Jobs Act (TCJA) of 2017 allowed account holders to use up to $10,000 per year per student to pay for tuition at public, private, or religious elementary and secondary schools.

 Setting Every Community Up for Retirement (SECURE) Act

 The third and most recent is a provision included in the Setting Every Community Up for Retirement (SECURE) Act of 2019.
-Beneficiaries of 529 accounts may now use accumulated funds, with certain limitations, to pay down student loans.
+Beneficiaries of 529 plans may now use accumulated funds, with certain limitations, to pay down student loans.
 The SECURE Act also allows reimbursement for apprenticeship programs should a beneficiary elect a non-traditional schooling route.